John DeLorean: Personal life

 DeLorean was married four times.
-He married Elizabeth Higgins on September 3, 1954; they divorced in 1969.
-He married Kelly Harmon on May 31, 1969, the sister of actor Mark Harmon and daughter of Heisman Trophy winner Tom Harmon and actress Elyse Knox; they divorced in 1972.
-DeLorean adopted a son whom he named Zachary Tavio, 14 months old at the time of his marriage to model Cristina Ferrare, who co-adopted Zachary.
-They had daughter Kathryn Ann, born November 15, 1977; they divorced in 1985.
-During his marriage to Ferrare, he and his family primarily resided in a 15-room, eighth- and ninth-floor duplex at 834 Fifth Avenue in Manhattan; this apartment was sold to businessman Reginald Lewis in 1992.
-He later lived with a partner, Sally Baldwin, on his Bedminster, New Jersey, estate; they moved to Morristown, New Jersey, in 2000.
-In 2002, the two married; they had a daughter, Sheila Baldwin DeLorean on February 19, 2002.
+He married Elizabeth Higgins on September 3, 1954.
+They divorced in 1969.
+He married Kelly Harmon on May 31, 1969, the sister of actor Mark Harmon and daughter of Heisman Trophy winner Tom Harmon and actress Elyse Knox.
+They divorced in 1972.
+DeLorean co-adopted a son aged 14 months old at the time of his marriage to model Cristina Ferrare.
+They had daughter born November 15, 1977.
+They divorced in 1985.

+During his marriage to Ferrare, he and his family primarily lived in a 15-room, eighth- and ninth-floor duplex at 834 Fifth Avenue in Manhattan.
+This apartment was sold to businessman Reginald Lewis in 1992.
+He later lived with a partner, Sally Baldwin, on his Bedminster, New Jersey, estate.
+They moved to Morristown, New Jersey, in 2000.
+In 2002, the two married.
+They had a daughter on February 19, 2002.

 DeLorean appeared in a magazine advertisement for Cutty Sark whisky the year before his arrest and the collapse of his company.
 It was captioned: "One out of every 100 new businesses succeeds.
 Here's to those who take the odds."
 The film Back to the Future was released in 1985, featuring a DMC DeLorean.
 DeLorean wrote to writer and producer Bob Gale to thank him for immortalizing the car.

 In 1999, DeLorean declared personal bankruptcy after fighting some 40 legal cases following the collapse of DeLorean Motor Company.
 He was forced to sell his 434 acre estate in Bedminster in 2000.
 Donald Trump bought it and converted it to Trump National Golf Club Bedminster.
 It was reported that following the entrapment controversy, DeLorean and Ferrare became born-again Christians and that this religious experience was to be covered in his autobiography.